01 Jun Should You Call 911 if Your Car Breaks Down?

 Adulting means that there will come a time when you’ll end up stranded in the middle of the road and might need assistance.
 It can be frustrating having your car break down on the road or have your keys locked inside your vehicle.
 We all prefer that our cars break down on a sunny day in the city with many mechanic shops around us, and we have plenty of time to repair it, but that’s not always the case.

 The first service you should call when your car breaks down is Mach1.
 Mach1 is a non-emergency road assistance service.
 The company has partnered with over 50,000 companies and businesses that have services like towing and mechanic services.
 Instead of calling 911or the police when your car breaks down, call Mach1 for an efficient and quick rescue.

 911 calls are for emergencies that include someone’s life being in danger.
 For something such as a car breaking down, you shouldn’t bother 911 not unless you have zero options.
-A car breaking down has an easy solution if you have the right roadside assistance service in your reach.
+A car breaking down has an easy solution if you have the right roadside assistance companies in your reach.